FedDAG: Federated DAG Structure Learning

-\textbf{Baselines and Metrics.} We compare our method with various baselines including some continuous search methods, named NOTEARS \citep{zheng2018dags}, NOTEARS-MLP (N-S-MLP, for short) \citep{zheng2020learning}, DAG-GNN \citep{yu2019dag} and MCSL \citep{ng2019masked}, and also two traditional combinatorial search methods named PC \citep{spirtes2001causation} and GES \citep{chickering2002optimal}.
-We provide two training ways for these compared methods.
-The first way is using all data to train only one model, which, however, is not permitted in FCD since the ban of data sharing in our setting.
-For the IID data, the results on this setting can be an \textit{approximate upper bound} of our method but unobtainable.
-The second one is separately training each local model over its personalized data, of which the performances reported are the average results of all clients.
-We report two metrics named Structural Hamming Distance (SHD) and True Positive Rate (TPR) averaged over $10$ random repetitions to evaluate the discrepancies between estimated DAG and the ground-truth graph $\mathcal{G}$.
-Notice that PC and GES can only reach the completed partially DAG (CPDAG, or MEC) at most, which shares the same Skelton with the ground-truth DAG $\mathcal{G}$.
+\textbf{Metrics.} We report two metrics named Structural Hamming Distance (SHD) and True Positive Rate (TPR) averaged over $10$ random repetitions to evaluate the discrepancies between estimated DAG and the ground-truth graph $\mathcal{G}$.
+See more details about SHD, and TPR in Appendix~\ref{app:detailed_metric}.
+Notice that PC and GES can only reach the completed partially DAG (CPDAG, or MEC) at most, which shares the same Skeleton with the ground-truth DAG $\mathcal{G}$.
 When we evaluate SHD, we just ignore the direction of undirected edges learned by PC and GES.
 That is to say, these two methods can get SHD $0$ if they can identify the CPDAG.
-The implementation details of all methods are detailed in Appendix~\ref{app:implement}.
+The implementation details of all methods are given in Appendix~\ref{app:implement}.